guilopgar/TumorMorphNER/README.md

-# Tumor Morphology Mentions Detection in Spanish
+# Tumor Morphology Mentions Detection
 Automatic Detection of Tumor Morphology Mentions in Spanish Using Transformers